r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

 ## METASPLOIT API CHEAT SHEET

 <blockquote>The objective of this cheat sheet is to describe some common API technics for some of the various components of the Metasploit Framework, to assiste developers into writing metasploit modules.
-It is worthy to note that the Metasploit has a full-featured Ruby client API Documentation: https://www.rubydoc.info/github/rapid7/metasploit-framework/index</blockquote>
+It is worthy to note that the Metasploit has<br />a full-featured Ruby client API Documentation: https://www.rubydoc.info/github/rapid7/metasploit-framework/index</blockquote>

 ![pic](http://i68.tinypic.com/21ovkfm.jpg)